 It’s important to talk to your doctor before you start a new diet or exercise program.
-Depending on your medical history, you might be referred to a nutritionist to help monitor your progress.
+You may be referred to a dietitian to help monitor your progress, depending on your medical history.

-Researchers don’t fully understand the mechanism of action behind the diet’s neuroprotective qualities.
-But, they theorize that ketones produced by the liver provide more fuel to cells in the brain.
-These ketones are thought to give these cells the ability to resist damage from MS inflammation.
+Researchers don’t fully understand what brings about the ketogenic diet’s neuroprotective qualities.
+One theory is that ketones produced by the liver provide more fuel to cells in the brain.
+These ketones may give these cells the ability to resist damage from MS inflammation.

-Eating a diet high in fat may sound counterintuitive to healthy living, but the key lies in the types of fat you include.
+Eating a diet high in fat may sound counterintuitive to healthy living.
+The key lies in the types of fat you include.
 Here are some tips for eating healthy fats that are encouraged in the ketogenic Mediterranean diet:

-- Use olive, sesame, or canola oils for salad dressings and meal preparation.
+- Use olive, sesame, or avocado oils for salad dressings and meal preparation.

-- Avocados, a versatile source of omega-3, are great in guacamole, salad dressing, and smoothies.
+- Avocados, a versatile source of healthy fats and potassium, are great in guacamole, salad dressing, and smoothies.
 Or use it in place of mayonnaise as a spread on toast or sandwiches.

-- Salmon and mackerel, as well as other fish and seafood, are high in omega-3.
+- Salmon and mackerel, as well as other fish and seafood, are high in omega-3s.

-- Walnuts, pecans, and pistachios are all good sources of monounsaturated fats.
+- Almonds, walnuts, pecans, and pistachios are all good sources of monounsaturated fats.

-- Pumpkin seeds and sunflower seeds are great snacks containing polyunsaturated fats.
+- Pumpkin seeds and sunflower seeds are great snacks that contain polyunsaturated fats.